 Digital humanities, digital pedagogy, networked rhetoric, scholarly communication, 19th century American literature

-rhetoric & writing studies, disability studies, autistic culture, digital studies, queer studies
+rhetoric & writing studies, disability studies, autistic culture, digital studies, queer studies, theory of mind

 20th/ 21st C British and Anglophone Literatures, Scottish Literatures, Vernacular writing, Postcolonial Studies, Digital Humanities, Composition and Rhetoric.